-Filing a Notice of Appeal does not automatically affect the orders made by the Federal Circuit Court judge (except where the order is a divorce order).
-This means that, both you and the other party must obey the orders even if you have filed an appeal.
-If you want to stop the operation of the orders until your appeal is decided, you must file an application to stay the orders and an affidavit.
+Filing a Notice of Appeal does not automatically affect the orders made by the judicial officer (except where the order is a divorce order).
+This means that both you and the other party must obey the orders, even if you have filed an appeal.

+If you want to stop the operation of the orders until your appeal is decided, you must file an Application in a Case to stay the orders and an affidavit.
 That application can only be filed after the Notice of Appeal has been filed.
 You may request an early hearing so that the matter can be dealt with quickly.

-The application will be decided by the Federal Circuit Court judge from whom you are appealing if available.
-Your application to stay the orders appealed must be filed in the registry of the Federal Circuit Court where the proceedings were heard originally, not the regional appeal registry.
+The application will be decided by the judicial officer from whom you are appealing, if available.

+An Application in a Case to stay the orders appealed must be filed in the family law registry where the proceedings were heard originally, not the regional appeal registry.

-If a stay is granted, the Federal Circuit Court judge's orders have no effect until the appeal is decided or some other order is made in relation to the stay.
+If a stay is granted, the judicial officer's orders have no effect until the appeal is decided or some other order is made in relation to the stay.